 The Wild Noodle Introduction to Programming course aims to enhance the basic understanding of computer programming and set up a great foundation for learning programming languages for your kids.
 This course enhances skills that can apply in other subjects and helps in the child's overall development.
 With only 8 sessions, it can do wonders for your students as they learn the nitty-gritty of programming.

 Experts agree: the earlier kids start learning computer science, the better.
-Computer is being rapidly recognized as a core STEM skill set that should be introduced at an early age – some say exposure should begin as early as kindergarten.
-Early exposure not only helps with subject mastery, but with motivation as well.
+A computer is being rapidly recognized as a core STEM skill set that should be introduced at an early age – some say exposure should begin as early as kindergarten.
+Early exposure not only helps with subject mastery but with motivation as well.
 In general, kids that learn computer science by high school are 6 times more likely to major in it in college.
 It is especially important for girls, who are 10 times more likely to major in computer science if they learn it by high school.

 A Tool Students Won’t Outgrow

 Wild Noodle's basic programming course uses a robot named Herbert.
 Herbert is unique in that it grows with students, by gradually introducing new programming techniques and by its library of over 3000 puzzles which range from trivial to virtually impossible.
 Herbert starts by teaching basic statements but incrementally teaches more advanced techniques like functions, parameters, recursion, objects, methods, and optimization.
 It is easy enough for young kids to learn, yet can also be hard enough to stump the best programmers in the world.
 Microsoft used Herbert for many years in its Imagine Cup worldwide college competition as a way to challenge its competitors and ultimately select the top 6 finalists from a starting field of over 40,000.

 What’s more, Herbert provides educators with quantitative assessments of students at each step of the way, tracking exactly where each student is in their learning curve and in what areas they still need to gain proficiency.

 You can Try Herbert and learn more about it.